 In 2005, undergraduates Dinesh Shamdasani and Jason Kothari bought the rights to Valiant from Acclaim to save their childhood heroes and established Valiant Entertainment.
 Shamdasani became chief creative officer of Valiant, Kothari CEO, and former Marvel CEO Peter Cuneo joined the team as chairman.
 Soon thereafter former Marvel editor Warren Simons was named new Editor-in-Chief.

-Long-time editor-in-chief Jim Shooter left the company in late 2009 when he was sued by Valiant Entertainment when he accepted a contract with Dark Horse Comics over Gold Key Comics characters such as Solar, while still employed with Valiant.
+In late 2009, Jim Shooter left the company (again) when he was sued by Valiant Entertainment when he accepted a contract with Dark Horse Comics over Gold Key Comics characters such as Solar, while still employed with Valiant.

 Seven years of the purchase Valiant announced The Summer of Valiant.
-From May to August Valiant would be launching new ongoing series featuring X-O Manowar, Harbinger, Bloodshot, and Archer & Armstrong, with a Shadowman ongoing following in November.
-May 2nd, 2012 saw the launch of the first release of a Valiant Entertainment comic in X-O Manowar #1 - it received critical acclaim, sold out, and received three additional printings.
+From May to August Valiant would be launching new ongoing series featuring X-O Manowar, Harbinger, Bloodshot, and Archer & Armstrong, with Shadowman following in November.
+On May 2nd, 2012, the first regular issue of Valiant Entertainment was released with X-O Manowar #1 - it received critical acclaim, sold out, and received three additional printings.

 Most important characters:

-Many of the original Valiant heroes (and villains) would return in their original role and alignment however, all of them would get new origin stories in a new continuity.
-From the Acclaim Years only Quantum & Woody would be featured in the new universe and Bloodshot's real identity would be the one of former soldier Ray Garrison instead of former mobster Angelo Mortalli (VH-1).
+Many of the original Valiant heroes (and villains) would return in their original role and alignment, however, all of them would get new origin stories in a new continuity.
+From the Acclaim Years only Quantum & Woody and the Deadside would be featured in the new universe and Bloodshot's real identity would be the one of former soldier Ray Garrison instead of former mobster Angelo Mortalli (VH-1).
 All the other names that were introduced by Acclaim would be dropped in favor of using the characters' original names again; e.g. Aric of Dacia, Colin King, and Jack Boniface.
 The Gold Key characters Magnus, Solar, and Turok would not be part of the Valiant Universe anymore as the rights to these properties had been licensed to other publishers in the meantime (e.g. Dark Horse Comics and Dynamite Entertainment).

 List of brand new characters and teams: